sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 1. Support configuration of Source IP address of the VTEP.
 2. Support configuration of a global VLAN-VNI map.
 3. Support configuration of L3VNI association with VRF.
+L3VNI can only be associated with non-default VRF.